squinlan1979/2nd-resume-attempt/Siobhan Quinlan Essay Questions.md

 my colleagues had particular strengths that I was able to call upon in specific situations in order to complete program objectives effectively.

-**4** &nbsp;&nbsp;&nbsp;&nbsp;In addition to the skills necessary to complete this application, I once taught myself to take apart my sink and successfully put it back together again.
+**4** &nbsp;&nbsp;&nbsp;&nbsp;In addition to some of the skills necessary to complete this application, I taught myself to take apart my sink and successfully put it back together.

 &nbsp;&nbsp;&nbsp;&nbsp;One night, I dropped an earring down my bathroom sink.
 I tried to fish it out, but determined that I needed to take the pipe apart.
 I looked carefully at the pipes to understand how they fit together, and how they function.
-I consulted Google.
-Based on diagrams online, I was able to understand how to take out the U-Pipe, while also catching the water that was freed from the sink.
-I retrieved my earring.
+I consulted Google, and based on diagrams online, I was able to understand how to take out the U-Pipe, while also catching the water that was freed from the sink.
+I retrieved my earring!
 While reassembling the pipes, I had to reconnect the mechanism that controls the drain plug.
 I saw how it interacted with the pipes, set it in place, and screwed the pipes back together.
 It was not easy, but I was determined and I saw it through.

 &nbsp;&nbsp;&nbsp;&nbsp;As always when I’m learning something, I like to have a macro-level understanding of how that thing works.
 With this knowledge, I understand, assimilate, and remember micro-level information much better.
-I am also a tenacious learner and do not quit until I understand what I have set out to learn.
+I am also tenacious and do not quit until I understand what I have set out to learn.